Connectivity architecture for Azure SQL Managed Instance

 The following diagram shows entities that connect to SQL Managed Instance.
 It also shows the resources that need to communicate with a managed instance.
 The communication process at the bottom of the diagram represents customer applications and tools that connect to SQL Managed Instance as data sources.

-Diagram that shows entities in the connectivity architecture for SQL Managed Instance before November 2022.
+Diagram that shows entities in the connectivity architecture for Azure SQL Managed Instance after November 2022.

-Deployment, management, and core service maintenance operations are carried out via automated agents.
+The control plane carries the deployment, management, and core service maintenance functions via automated agents.
 These agents have exclusive access to the compute resources that operate the service.
 You can't use ssh or Remote Desktop Protocol to access those hosts.
-All internal communications are encrypted and signed by using certificates.
+All control plane communications are encrypted and signed by using certificates.
 To check the trustworthiness of communicating parties, SQL Managed Instance constantly verifies these certificates by using certificate revocation lists.

 Communication overview